ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 The scenario-based system helps you:
 1. See all plausible interpretations at once
-2. Understand which interpretation is most likely (primary)
+2. Understand which interpretation is most likely (base case)
 3. Plan for alternative outcomes
 4. Know when the market will resolve the ambiguity (via invalidation levels)